• Skip to primary navigation

 Pair with a light side salad with your favorite veggies.

-How to Store Creamy Butternut Squash Soup
+How To Store Creamy Butternut Squash Soup

 Allow your soup to cool completely before transferring it to an air-tight container and storing it in the fridge for up to 4 days.